architjain/ws-lambda-at-edge/Lab1_Security/README.md

 Security always comes first.

-Let's check and improve our website safety by adding a number of security headers to enforce HTTPS and prevent XSS.
+Let's check and improve our website security by configuring HTTP to HTTPs redirect and adding a number of standard security headers to enforce HTTPS connection is always used and prevent XSS.

 ### 1. Scan the website for security vulnerabilities